anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Hebrews 10.11-14 [15-18] 19-25** concludes the series on Christ as high priest in Hebrews 1-10, and focuses on our response: 'let us approach ...
 Let us hold fast to the confession of our hope without wavering ...
 And let us consider how to provoke one another to love and good deeds'.
+(The series could be concluded a few weeks later, in Advent 4, Year C, with the preceding passage, Hebrews 10.5-10.)
 * **Mark 13.1-8** continues the series in Mark, and has Jesus warning of 'wars and rumours of wars', as 'the beginning of the birth pangs', before 'the end'. **Daniel 12.1-3** speaks of 'a time of anguish' and of the dead being raised. **Psalm 16** expresses confidence in the face of death: 'my flesh also shall rest secure.
 For you will not abandon my soul to Death'.

 Year C